Designations Congruent with Things: Chapter 23

 “I missed you,” Mako whispers.

-“Me too, except reverse style,” he replies, his voice cracking, but not that much, just slightly, just a little bit, as he picks up his surgical-grade glue.
+“Me too, except reverse style.”
+Newt’s voice cracks but not much, just slightly, just a little bit.
+He picks up his surgical-grade glue.

 “Please don’t read any of my emails,” Mako says, high and fast.

-Newt spreads a thin line of glue over the shallow cut he’s made in his skin and then uses his forceps to delicately appose the two edges.
+Newt spreads a thin line of glue over the shallow cut he’s made in his skin, then uses his forceps to delicately appose the two edges.
 It looks awesome.
-It’s probably not even going to scar.
+It probably won’t even scar.
 Everything is back on track.
-They got the brain-damage thing out of the way, he’s talking to Mako, his hand is glued together, no one is throwing up, there has been only a small amount of crying; everything is good.
+They got the brain-damage thing out of the way, he’s talking to Mako, his hand is glued together, no one’s throwing up, there’s been only a small amount of crying; everything is good.

 Yup.